devops329/devops/instruction/grafanaMetrics/grafanaMetrics.md

    ```sh
    total=0; while true; do total=$((total+1000)); curl -X POST -H "Authorization: Bearer $API_KEY" -H "Content-Type: text/plain" "$URL" -d "request,source=jwt_pizza_service total=$total"; sleep 10; done;
    ```
    This should simulate about 100 requests per second.
 That should be enough data to make things interesting.
-Let this keep running while you create your visualization.
+Keep this running while you create your visualization.

 ## Create a visualization